masapir/Exercises-in-Computation/README.md

 ### References

 The first part of our study references concepts and exercises discussed in Abelson & Sussman, *Structure & Intepretation of Computer Programs* (2d ed.)
 (SICP).

-Our notes, however, are adapted into the Julia programming language rather than Scheme.
+Our notes are adapted into the Julia programming language rather than Scheme. http://http://julia.readthedocs.org/en/latest/